 Indigenous Sovereignty Politics|

-The course will survey selected historical moments, geographical and institutional sites, cases and periods to explore the complexities of life for Native peoples in the United States - including American Indians, Alaskan Natives, Native Hawaiians, Chamorros, and American Samoans.
-We will examine legal issues in relation to the recognition and assertion of collective rights, treaty rights, land title and claims, and variations of the federal trust relationship.
-Through a focus on contested issues of citizenship and self-governance, students will learn about self-determination, constitutional development, and indigenous politics vis-à-vis the states, the United States Congress, the United States Supreme Court, and the United Nations.
+The course will survey selected historical moments, geographical and institutional sites, cases and periods in order to explore the complexities of life for Native peoples in the United States - including American Indians, Alaskan Natives, Native Hawaiians, Chamorros, and American Samoans.
+We will examine legal issues in relation to the recognition and assertion of collective rights; treaty rights, land title and claims, and variations of the federal trust relationship.
+Through a focus on contested issues of citizenship and self-governance, students will learn about self-determination, constitutional development, and indigenous politics vis-à-vis the states, the US Congress, the US Supreme Court, and the United Nations.
 Films and guest lectures will complement the course readings.

 ||Gen Ed Area Dept: